Asia Theological Association

-Asia Theological Association (ATA) is a Christian organisation of seminaries in Asia.
+Asia Theological Association (ATA) is an association of Christian theological seminaries in Asia.
 It is a member of the International Council for Evangelical Theological Education.
 The headquarters is in Quezon City, Philippines.

 History

 ATA was formally established in 1970 as a direct outcome of the Asia-South Pacific Congress of Evangelism held in Singapore in 1968.
 Its primary goal was to develop "evangelical scholars, thinkers and teachers" for the leadership of the Asian church.

 Accreditation services were rendered to institutions in 1978.
-Since then, it has developed in serving its member theological institutions in teaching evangelical biblical theology and in the training of Christian pastors and church workers.
 Its operating principles include strengthening partnership, enhancing scholarship, furthering academic excellence, fostering spiritual and ministerial formation, and mobilising resources to fulfil global Christian mission within diverse Asian cultures.
 The main reason for the establishment of ATA was to be an aid to theological institutions in contextualising theology in the Asian context.
 Through this Christian pastors and Christian churches can be aided to be more effective in supporting Christian ministry more effectively with other Asians in their own context.
 Today the majority of Evangelical seminaries in Asia are members of ATA.

 The ATA's Statement of Faith indicates that theologically it "follows mainstream evangelicalism in the west."

-Legal status
+Accreditation

+ATA awards theological degreees.
 It is a member of the International Council for Evangelical Theological Education.

-Asia Theological Association accredits theological seminaries in the Asian region.
-However, not all seminaries accredited by ATA are recognised by the respective government.